Liu Yong (Song dynasty): Career as an officer

 In 1034, Liu Yong, who was about 40, finally achieved the Jinshi degree and began his career as an officer.
 In February, Liu Yong went from Bianjing to Muzhou on assignment from the Song imperial court.
 However, the suggestion from Liu Yong's higher-ups to promote him was turned down.
 The reason given was "no positive achievement yet", meaning the reputation accumulated in earlier years was further affecting Liu Yong's career even though his talent and ability were approved.

 Liu Yong successively served as officers in multiple positions afterward.
 In 1037, he was promoted to the position of Yuhang county magistrate.
 He did well in managing the region and was loved by the people.
 In 1039, Liu Yong was appointed as the officer at the "Hsiao-feng Salt Monopoly (晓峰盐场)" in Zhejiang province.
 Touched by the tough lives of the salt workers there, he wrote the poem "Song of Boiling Sea-water", which made a huge impact on society and earned him positivity as a "renowned officer (名宦)" by the people.

 In 1050, Liu Yong served as "Assistant Director of Military Colonies" (屯田员外郎), which was the highest official position of his career.

 Works

 Tune patterns

-At least 127 kinds of tune patterns were used in Liu Yong's Ci, which were far more than other Ci poets at his stage.
-And even his works in the same tune patterns were not the same in format.
-They might not strictly follow the prescribed tune pattern and are slightly different in word counts and line divisions.
-What's more, Liu Yong invented some tune patterns and adventurously tried a lot of obscure tune patterns, which demonstrated his flexibility in creation.
+The poetic works of Liu Yong are characterized by a significant diversity of musical forms.
+He employed at least 127 distinct ci tune patterns (cipai), a figure exceeding that of his contemporaries.

+Liu's compositions frequently deviated from established structural norms; even works utilizing the same tune pattern often varied in word count and line division.
+In addition to his use of obscure or rarely used patterns, Liu is credited with the innovation of several new tune patterns, reflecting a versatile approach to the technical constraints of the genre.